Luís Boa Morte

 Luís Boa Morte Pereira ([luˈiʒ ˈβoɐ ˈmɔɾtɨ]; born 4 August 1977) is a Portuguese football coach and a former professional football player who played as an attacking winger, forward and centre midfielder.
+He is currently assistant coach of Thomas Reis at Samsunspor.

 Having come through the youth ranks with Sporting CP, Boa Morte joined Premier League side Arsenal in 1997.
 He went on to play in England's top flight for Southampton, Fulham and West Ham United.
 He was released in 2011 and joined Greek side Larissa before moving on to South African club Orlando Pirates.
 In October 2012, he returned to England and joined fourth-tier side Chesterfield.

 Part of the Portugal national team from 2001 to 2009, Boa Morte earned 28 caps for Portugal.
 He was selected for the 2004 Olympics and the 2006 FIFA World Cup.

 Club career

 Sporting CP

-Born in Lisbon to parents from São Tomé and Príncipe, Boa Morte started his professional career with Sporting Clube de Portugal.
+Born in Lisbon to parents from São Tomé and Príncipe, Boa Morte started his professional career with Sporting CP.